Introduction to Web Application Templates

 If you, as a developer, are more of an HTML person, then BeTheme, is the one for you.
 That’s because BeTheme packs within itself just an astounding number of different themes – 450, to be exact.
 And each of them is comprehensive, flexible and fully complete, ready to be used on any business or personal website.
 So, the biggest problem you are going to have while using BeTheme is what fully responsive, retina-ready theme with parallax scrolling (and smooth one at that) to actually choose as there are so many great ones.

 Valenti is also a WordPress template and once again a magazine-oriented one, but quite deserving of attention in its own right.
-What makes Valenti so deserving is its flexibility and richness, as it boasts an impressive variety of vibrant and colorful home pages of your app, as well as being packed to the brim with different background image styles.
+What makes Valenti so deserving is its flexibility and richness, as it boasts an impressive variety of vibrant and colorful home pages of your app, as well as sporting a variety of different background image styles.
 And the parallax scrolling it possesses does no harm in that regard either.
 So, what we finish this list with is actually quite representative of the theme of web app templates as a whole.
 But more on that in the conclusion.